About the Artist

 Painting Methodology

-The majority of these paintings were/are painted “en plein air” on the patio or deck of Marina del Rey artist’s Stu Coleman’s “Peid a Mers” in California.
+The majority of these paintings were painted “en plein air” on the balconies or decks of Marina del Rey artist’s Stu Coleman’s “pied-à-mers” in California from 2002-2025.

 .